LSX-UniWue/brace-green/README.md

 ## How It Works

+1. **Start the White Agent**: Launch the CTF-solving (white) agent locally or in a container so it is available to connect.
-1. **Container starts** → Entrypoint script clones the latest challenge data from the configured Git repository
+2. **Start the Green Agent**: Entrypoint script clones the challenge data from the configured Git repository and starts the A2A-compatible green agent server on port 9001.
-2. **Data is cached** → Subsequent restarts pull only the changes
-3. **Agent serves** → A2A-compatible green agent server starts on port 9001
-4. **Always fresh** → No need to rebuild the image when challenge data updates
+3. **Register White Agent with Green Agent and run assessment**: Register the running white agent with the green agent, typically via A2A protocol, so the evaluator knows where to reach the CTF solver.
+See the [leaderboard repo](https://github.com/LSX-UniWue/brace-agentbeats-leaderboard) for this "scenario" setup.

 ## AgentBeats Deployment